About Copper Hummingbird:

 What makes these feeders bee-proof?
 The fact that the sugar-water is well-contained out of the reach of bees.
 If bees do not get a reward, they give up and go away.

-It helps to change the feeders daily because hummingbirds can dribble when they remove their beaks from the nectar.
+It helps to change the feeders daily because hummingbirds can dribble when they remove their beaks from the nectar and any food that is on the outside of the feeder becomes bee food.

 Do I need to maintain a certain level of food in the feeder?
 No, there is no minimum level to maintain.
 With the exception of Calliope Hummingbirds, any of the adult hummingbirds found in the US have long enough tongues to reach to the bottom of the jars.